 Golang Project Structure

-Tips and tricks for writing and structuring Go code
+Tutorials, tips and tricks for writing and structuring code in Go (with additional content for other programming languages)

 Guide to Printing to the Console in Go